hannahhellwig/feature-pages-for-volumental/README.md

 * Feature section. *List your top features with an image, text and button for each of them*
 * Footer. *A navigational footer with social media links*

-All pages should be presented on the demo on September 14 for Volumental themselves!
+All pages should be presented on the demo on September 14 for the team at Volumental.

 ####  Volumental’s customers
 Each group will be working on 1 customer page.
 You'll find **all relevant assets** for your customer in the repository.